-Status update: Early 2016 – in litigation
+Status update: 2018 – Project on hold; BPA decision in litigation

 Proposed along the boundary of the National Scenic Area and within an area designated for the protection of the endangered Northern spotted owl, the Whistling Ridge Project would mar world-class scenery and harm endangered species habitat, with little to no benefit to the state of Washington’s citizens.